“Everyone knows what they’re doing… except me. I’ve cheated my way into this position, and one day everyone’s going to find out the truth.”

 Those “thought leaders” and experts we talked about before?
 They’re in the exact same place as you.
 They’re still trying to make sense of everything, and as soon as they find a solution to a problem, they stick to it.
 If that solution happens to solve more than one problem, they become evangelists for it.
 They write books, they give talks, and they’re unwilling to look at alternatives.

 It’s important to remember that the solutions, technologies, or methodologies that worked for those experts are just what worked for them.
 They may not suit your situation.
 If your process or solution is working for you, there’s no reason why you should feel like it’s inferior, especially if you’ve tried the other opportunity with no success.
+Use every opportunity to learn and develop your digital skills.

 Keep an open mind to new ways of doing things, but trust yourself to judge whether something is appropriate for your situation or not.